Fitch Rates CP ALL's Unsecured Bonds 'A(tha)'

 Thailand's

-has a market share of more than 60% of all convenience stores in
+market share of more than 60% of all convenience stores in the

 Strong Retail Brand: CP ALL operates 7-Eleven stores, a leading